 Amarillo Genealogical Society is a non-profit organization formed in 1957.
 Everyone is welcome from beginner to expert genealogist.
-We meet in the Amarillo Downtown Library, located at 413 SE 4th Avenue, Amarillo, the first Monday of each month from September to May in the second floor AB Conference Room.
+We meet at the downtown Amarillo Public Library, 413 SE 4th Avenue, Amarillo, TX, on the first Monday of each month from September to May in the second floor AB Conference Room.
 We hope you will join us at a meeing.
-Our meetings consist of guest speakers, conference information, genealogy tidbits to assist in your search.
+Our meetings consist of guest speakers, conference information, genealogy tidbits, and more to assist in your search.
 Please explore our website and consider becoming a member of our Society.

-Research at the Downtown Amarillo Public Library
+Genealogy research at the Downtown Amarillo Public Library

-Plus resources at the tip of your fingers and individuals willing to assist you in your quest.
+along with individuals willing to assist you in your quest.

 *Note some of these subscriptions must be used at the library and/or you must have a designated password.

 The Texas State Genealogical Society (TSGS) was founded on November 28, 1960, in Fort Worth, Texas, and is incorporated under the laws of the State of Texas as an educational and literary corporation.The purpose of TSGS is to promote, assist, develop, and conserve the genealogical and historical resources of Texas and to cooperate with local, regional, and statewide groups in promoting an awareness of the need to preserve family heritage.
-(Please click on the icon to connect)
+(Please click on the icon to connect.)